gabrielelucci/ambient-display-rro/README.md

 ### Easy way
 Download the apks (./out) and copy them to /system/vendor/overlay using any file manager that allows writing in /system partition.
 Reboot and you're done, you should see a the Ambient Display toggle in Settings>Display.
 ### Easiest way
 First, install Layers Manager app from Play Store.
 Then build (./bitsyko-plugin) or download the plugin app and install it to device.
-Open Layers Manager, select the plugin and install every avaible overlay.
-Soft reboot.
+Open Layers Manager, select the plugin and install every available overlay.
+Reboot.
 BOOM, Done.

 ## Project Structure